-Facebook is a very high-profile public company, boasting more 2.4 billion users worldwide on its social media platform.
-The company generated more than $17 billion in revenue in the third quarter of 2019, so there's no surprise that it's a popular investment.
+Meta, formerly known as Facebook, is a very high-profile public company.
+It boasts more than 2.89 billion users worldwide on its social media platform.
+Meta made more than $29 billion in revenue in the second quarter of 2021, so there's no surprise that it's a popular investment.

-If you're looking to invest in a high-growth company, or admire the social media platform, buying shares of Facebook stock may seem appealing.
-It's a commonly traded stock, so you should have no trouble buying and selling shares through any major online discount brokerage such as Charles Schwab, E-Trade, Fidelity, or TD Ameritrade.
-However, the company isn't the right fit for every portfolio.
+Buying shares of Meta stock may hold appeal if you're looking to invest in a high-growth company or if you admire the social media platform.
+It's a commonly traded stock, so you should have no trouble buying and selling shares through any major online discount brokerage, such as Charles Schwab, E*Trade, Fidelity, or TD Ameritrade.
+Still, the stock isn't the right fit for all investors.

-While no one can predict whether a stock will go up or down, here are some things you should be aware of before investing your money.
+No one can predict whether a stock will go up or down.
+Still, you should be aware of some issues before investing your money.

 It's Not Cheap

-As of December 2019, one share of Facebook stock hovered in the range of $200.
-That's a sizable chunk of change for a single share of stock.
+One share of Meta stock hovered in the range of $360 as of August 2021.
+That's a large chunk of change for a single share of stock.

-That doesn't mean the stock is overpriced, however.
-Experienced investors look at a company's share price in the context of earnings.
-This price-to-earnings (P/E) ratio is calculated by taking the company's earnings per share and dividing it by the stock price.
+This doesn't mean the stock is overpriced.
+Experienced traders look at a company's share price in the context of earnings.
+This price-to-earnings (P/E) ratio is given by taking the company's earnings per share and dividing it by the stock price.

-As of December 2019, Facebook’s P/E ratio was about 27.
-Many tech companies have higher P/E ratios (above 20) because there is a strong expectation of growth.
-That puts Facebook’s P/E ratio on the high side, but not to an extreme level.
-As of December 2019, Apple had a P/E ratio of about 22, Google had a ratio of about 26, and Amazon's P/E ratio was about 87.
+Meta's P/E ratio was about 24 as of November 2021.
+Many tech companies have higher P/E ratios (above 20) because there's a strong expectation of growth.
+That puts Meta's P/E ratio on the high side, but not to an extreme level.
+Apple had a P/E ratio of about 26 as of November 2021.
+Alphabet had a ratio of about 28, and Amazon's P/E ratio was about 68 at that time.

-You can examine Facebook’s volatility by looking at a figure called "beta."
-This is a measure of how much a stock goes up and down compared to a relevant benchmark.
-A measure of 1.0 means it has the same volatility as the S&P 500, while a higher number means it is more volatile.
-As of December 2019, Facebook showed a beta figure of 1.06, meaning that it's just slightly more volatile than the S&P 500.
+You can see Meta's volatility by looking at a figure called "beta."
+This is a measure of how much a stock goes up or down compared to a relevant benchmark.
+A measure of 1.0 means it has the same volatility as the S&P 500, while a higher number means it's more volatile.
+Meta showed a beta figure of 1.27 as of November 2021.
+That means it's more volatile than the S&P 500.

-Facebook has made a lot of money for investors, but it got off to a rocky start.
-Despite the considerable hype surrounding its 2012 initial public offering, it was initially a disappointment.
-Technical problems prevented some orders from going through, and the stock price, which began at $38, rose just 23 cents on its first day on May 18, 2012.
-Shares fell to well below $30 for more than two months, and it would be over a year before shareholders started to see significant gains.
+Facebook got off to a rocky start, but it has made a lot of money for investors.
+The stock was at first a letdown despite the big hype that came with its 2012 initial public offering.
+Technical problems kept some orders from going through.
+Also, the stock price, which began at $38, rose just 23 cents on its first day on May 18, 2012.
+Shares fell to well below $30 for many months, and it would be over a year before stock buyers started to see large gains.

 It Doesn't Pay a Dividend

-Facebook is a growth stock, and while it may want to expand quickly and see larger and larger revenue and profit growth, quarter after quarter, all its profits are invested back into the company to fuel its growth.
-That means it does not distribute any money to shareholders in the form of dividends.
+Meta is a growth stock, and while it may want to expand fast and see larger revenue and profit with each quarter, all its profits are put back into the company to fuel its growth.
+This means that it does not give any money to shareholders in the form of dividends.

-As an investor, you need to be comfortable knowing that money is going back into the company with the aim of growing revenue and, potentially, a higher value for your shares.
-Understand, however, that Facebook shares may not—at least for the time being—be a source of passive income.
+If you invest in Meta, you should be content knowing that money is going back into the company with the aim of growing revenue, which could mean a higher value for your shares.
+This means that Meta shares may not be a source of passive income, at least not for the time being.

-Facebook is one of the top 10 companies in the world by market capitalization, so most major mutual funds invest in the company.
-The Vanguard 500 Index Fund (VFINX), for example, tracks the S&P 500 and invests about 1.8% of the portfolio in Facebook.
-The iShares Core S&P Total U.S. Stock Market invests about 1.55% of its holdings in Facebook.
-There are many other tech-focused funds and ETFs that may offer even greater exposure to the company.
+Meta is one of the top 10 companies in the world by market capitalization, so most major mutual funds invest in it.
+The Vanguard 500 Index Fund, available to new investors as Admiral Shares (VFIAX), tracks the S&P 500 and invests about 2% of its portfolio in Meta.
+The iShares Core S&P Total U.S. Stock Market invests about 1.64% of its holdings in Meta.
+Many other tech-focused funds and ETFs may offer even greater exposure to Meta.

-Mutual funds and ETFs offer a way to invest money in the company without exposing yourself to the risk of an often-volatile stock holding.
+Mutual funds and ETFs offer a way to invest money in Meta without exposing yourself to the risk of an often volatile stock holding.

 The Bottom Line

-Facebook is a big company with billions of users, that generates billions of dollars in revenue.
-It has made a lot of money for investors since going public in 2012, though it’s had its share of down time.
-Facebook is a relatively volatile stock, so investors should be comfortable with some ups and downs in the share price.
+Meta is a big company with billions of users.
+It earns billions of dollars in revenue, and it's made a lot of money for people since going public in 2012.
+But there are times when the stock hasn't done very well.
+Meta is looked at as a volatile stock, so you should be able to deal with some ups and downs in the share price.